-The ASTM G150 standard is used to determine the so-called potential-independent critical pitting temperature.
-The tests can be modified to determine the potential-independent critical crevice temperature by employing creviced specimens, as described in ASTM G48 or G78 (FIG. 4).
+Modified ASTM G150 - Potential-independent critical temperature temperature by employing creviced specimens as described in ASTM G48 or G78 (FIG. 4).
 ASTM G150 can also be used to predict the conditions that would result in stable crevice propagation.
 The test method applies to stainless steels from UNS 31600 to S31254, but it could be extended to other alloy families.
 Tests are performed in deaerated 1M NaCl (unadjusted pH).
 The technique implies applying a fixed potential and measure the current response as a function of time.
-The recommended potential is +700 mV{scE}, but other values can be used.
-A test at +600 or +800 mV{scE} can be performed to determine changes in the critical temperature.
+The recommended potential is +700 mV{SCE}, but other values can be used.
+A test at +600 or +800 mV{SCE} can be performed to determine changes in the critical temperature.
 During testing, the temperature is ramped at 1 °C/min.
-The potential-independent CPT or CCT is defined as the temperature at which i > 100 μ A/cm-2 for 60s.
+The potential-independent CPT or CCT is defined as the temperature at which i > 100 μA/cm-2 for 60s.
 Visual confirmation is required at the end of the test to verify the presence of pitting and crevice corrosion.
-FIG. 10 illustrates a modified ASTM G150 test using a PTFE MCA on UNS S32750.
-The applied potential was +700 mV{scE}, and the CCT varied between 61 and 65 °C.
+FIG. 9 illustrates a modified ASTM G150 test using a PTFE MCA on UNS S32750.
+The applied potential was +700 mV{SCE}, and the CCT varied between 61 and 65 °C.